 One of the major purposes of the Division of Student Affairs is to aid students in making their time at Methodist a valuable developmental experience.
 The residence halls provide a structured environment for students to live, work and grow together while gaining from experiences that unite them.
 Research has proven that students who live in the residence halls are more likely to achieve a higher grade point average, complete their degree in four years, participate in more extracurricular activities, have a positive self image, and go on to attend graduate school.

-It is the policy of the University that, space permitting, all students who have achieved 21 years of age prior to the start of the academic year and earned 93 hours or less must live in University-operated residence halls unless they commute from the home of a parent or legal guardian.
+It is the policy of the University that, space permitting, all students who have not achieved 21 years of age prior to the start of the academic year and earned 93 hours or less must live in University-operated residence halls unless they commute from the home of a parent or legal guardian.
 A local resident is defined as a person residing within 60 miles of the University.
 All requests for waivers of the policy must be directed in writing to the Director of Housing and Residence Life.

 Our residence hall staff is here to provide information, counseling and programming for residents.
 By choosing to live in the residence halls, you will be at the center of campus activity, close to classes and dining facilities, and right in the midst of many social activities!